unumotors/node-observability/README.md

 }
 ```

-Enabled by default in any `NODE_ENV` that isn't development.
+Sentry is enabled by default in any `NODE_ENV` that isn't development.

 ### UnhandledPromises